What is a Processor?

 Processors are the brains behind a computer.
 They control the logic that performs calculations and run programs on your computer.

-In this guide, we’re going to talk about what processors are, how they work, and discuss the basic elements of a processor.
+In this guide, we’re going to talk about what processors are and what components make up a modern-day processor.

 What is a Processor?

 A processor is a piece of hardware that interprets the instructions that drive a computer.
-Processors are known as the brains of a computer with good reason: without it, computers could not run programs.
+Processors are the brains of a computer with good reason.
+Without a processor, computers could not run programs.

-Processors are often referred to as CPUs.
-Technically, there is more than one processor in a computer, such as a Graphics Processing Unit (GPU), but the CPU is arguably the most important one.
+Processors are also called Central Processing Units (CPUs).
+Technically, there is more than one processor in a computer, such as a Graphics Processing Unit (GPU).
+But, the CPU is arguably the most important one.

 Processing units take instructions from a computer’s Random Access Memory (RAM).
-When these instructions are received, the CPU decodes and processes the action, and then delivers an output.
+The CPU decodes and processes an action when an instruction is received.
+Then, the CPU delivers an output.

 Intel and AMD are the most well-known businesses in the CPU industry for desktops, laptops, and server computers.
 Intel Core and AMD Ryzen are some of the most popular desktop processors.
-Apple, Nvidia, and Qualcomm are known for their mobile device CPUs.
+Apple, Nvidia, and Qualcomm are all mobile device CPUs.

 Processors are located on the motherboard of a computer.
-They attach to what is known as a CPU socket, or a CPU slot.
-There is usually a lever next to a CPU which is used to ensure that it remains attached to the motherboard.
+They attach to what a CPU socket, or a CPU slot.
+There is a lever next to a CPU which is used to ensure that it remains attached to the motherboard.

-There are four components to a processor: the ALU, FPU, registers, and cache memory.
+There are four components to a computer processor: the ALU, FPU, registers, and cache memory.

 The Arithmetic Logic Unit (ALU) carries out all the arithmetic and logic operations.
 It operates with integer numbers, which are whole numbers.
 The Floating Point Unit (FPU), manipulates floating-point numbers, which are numbers that include a decimal.